-One of America's best (and fastest) track events, the Sir Walter Miler, is a free-admission event featuring an elite field of men and women runners and allows fans onto the track at Meredith College to scream and cheer as athletes look to set some of the fastest mile times of the year in the U.S.
+One of America's best (and fastest) track events, the Sir Walter Miler, is a free-admission event featuring an elite field of men and women runners and allows fans onto the track at Cardinal Gibbons High School to scream and cheer as athletes look to set some of the fastest mile times of the year in the U.S.

 Beer sipping, bourbon tasting, music listening and barbecue eating—what's not to love?
 Don't miss the two-day Beer, Bourbon and BBQ Festival at Cary's Koka Booth Amphitheatre.
 Admission buys you a souvenir sampling glass so you can enjoy an all-you-care-to-taste sampling of beer and bourbon, plus chow down on some pulled pork, ribs, biscuit and more, all while enjoying all-day live music.

-A festival to promote diversity, equality and create a deeper appreciation for Afro-Caribbean culture in the Raleigh area, CaribMask is expected to return for its ninth annual event in downtown Raleigh in 2022 (2020 and 2021 were canceled due to COVID-19).
+A festival to promote diversity, equality and create a deeper appreciation for Afro-Caribbean culture in the Raleigh area, CaribMask returns for a 10th annual event in downtown Raleigh in 2023.
 In previous years, a parade of bands, flag ceremony, live music and tons of food and drinks have kept a joyful crowd of more than 15,000 people plenty happy.

 For more than 40 years, the Lazy Daze Arts and Crafts Festival has put local artists and craftsmakers in the spotlight.
 Today, the Cary festival has grown to two days, features more than 300 artists from 16 states, has multiple stages of live music, a beer garden and plenty of food trucks to keep everyone happy.

-13th Annual African American Cultural Festival of Raleigh and Wake County, early Sept.
-2022
+14th Annual African American Cultural Festival of Raleigh and Wake County, Sept.
+2-3, 2023 (tentative dates)

 An annual celebration of African American culture expressed through art, music, food and community, this two-day downtown Raleigh festival showcases local, national and international artists, performers, food vendors and area business owners.